IBMIntegration/techjam/src/pages/apic/Lab1/index.md

 ![alt text][pic0]

+3\.
+Enter the username and password provided to you for this lab.
+The username in the screenshots of this lab is chopper12.
+Click **Log in**.

+![alt text][pic5]

 **Note:** You may get a warning message that your connection is not private.
 If you get this message, you can add an exception.
 Occasionally in Edge on Windows you get a blank screen instead of a warning.
 If this is the case we recommend that you try a a different browser.

 To add an exception in the Chrome browser, click **Advanced** and then click **Proceed** to the URL.